- Course Number:

 - Aug 15, 2022

-Provides an introduction to understanding symphonic music in the vocal and instrumental genres from the ancient period through the contemporary music of our time.
-Class will be presented using a multi-media format.
-Prerequisite/concurrent: WR 115 or equivalent placement test scores.
+Establishes an introduction to understanding symphonic, chamber and solo instrumental and vocal genres from pre-renaissance through the contemporary music of our time.
+Prerequisites/concurrent: IRW 115 or WR 115 or equivalent placement.
 Audit available.

 Upon successful completion students should be able to:

 - Appreciate the western art music tradition, and enjoy a life enriched by the exposure to and the understanding of a means of personal and cultural achievement.

 - Experience musical works “dynamically” and structurally, that is, to simultaneously discern the uniqueness of a work, its origins and precedents, its potential as an influence and inspiration toward other works and their origins at a certain time and place in history.

 - Generalize course content to musical works not covered in the course so that one can become an informed listener and classical music enthusiast.

 Methods used to evaluate student progress and the criteria for assigning a course grade will be clarified at the beginning of the course.
 Individual instructors may employ any of the following assessment methods:

 Course Activities and Design

 The determination of teaching strategies used in the delivery of outcomes is generally left to the discretion of the instructor.
 Here are some strategies that you might consider when designing your course: lecture, small group/forum discussion, flipped classroom, dyads, oral presentation, role play, simulation scenarios, group projects, service learning projects, hands-on lab, peer review/workshops, cooperative learning (jigsaw, fishbowl), inquiry based instruction, differentiated instruction (learning centers), graphic organizers, etc.